A Level in Music

 This area of study focuses on prominent genres from the world of Jazz between 1920 and 1960.

-It is the obvious choice for anyone with a strong interest in music.
-It is challenging and worthwhile and offers a high level of job satisfaction.
-If you do not intend to pursue a career in Music, many universities and employers rate an A Level Music qualification on your CV very highly as they understand that this subject teaches you a wide range of skills that are transferable to many courses and jobs.
-They are aware that A Level Music students have the ability to:
+A Level Music is a highly respected subject.
+It is a myth that you only study Music if you want to become a musician – it is still a wonderful subject to study even if you do not intend to pursue a career in Music.
+It pairs equally as well with subjects such as Maths and Physics as it does with English and Drama.
+Many universities and employers rate an A Level Music qualification on your CV very highly as they understand that this subject teaches you a wide range of skills that are transferable to many courses and jobs.
+Music is a subject for students with all career aspirations, both in the music industry or in a different field altogether.

 If you have any queries about this course, please contact Head of Department: Rosemary Scales